Game Day Protocol

 - Check in players and coaches as per the requirements and the Rules of Competition for that league.

-Norcal Competitive Games
+Norcal Premier League Competitive Games

-JLYSL Rec Games
+JLYSL Recreational Games

 Coach Passes

-- Every coach must have a laminated pass.
-No pass = no coaching.
-A coach holding a valid passcard may coach ANY team in the club for which they hold the card.
+- A coach holding a valid pass card may coach ANY team in the club for which they hold the card.
 It is not required that they be printed on the game card.

 - A maximum of 3 team officials with a valid club pass can be on the bench.